ClinicalTrials.Veeva

 About

-This is a prospective, randomized, multicenter, double-blinded, placebo-controlled trial.
-Eighty-eight patients with primary membranous nephropathy (PMN) will be randomly divided into the intervention and control groups.
+This is a prospective, randomized, multicenter, controlled trial.
+One hundred sixteen patients with primary membranous nephropathy (PMN) will be randomly divided into the intervention and control groups.
 The intervention group will be administered maximum tolerable dose of ACEI/ARB and finerenone 20 mg QD.
-Control patients will be administered maximum tolerable dose of ACEI/ARB and a placebo.
+Control patients will be administered maximum tolerable dose of ACEI/ARB.
 The primary endpoint is the relative change in urinary protein content from baseline to 6 months.

 Full description

-After more than 4 weeks of maximum tolerated dose of ACEI/ARB, the patients will be randomly divided into the control and intervention groups in a 1:1 ratio in a double-blinded manner.
-The intervention group will then be administered finerenone 20 mg QD, while control cases will receive a placebo.
+After more than 4 weeks of maximum tolerated dose of ACEI/ARB, the patients will be randomly divided into the control and intervention groups in a 1:1 ratio.
+The intervention group will then be administered finerenone 20 mg QD, while control cases will continue on their ACEI/ARB therapy.

 Enrollment